 Interfacing a SPARK program with code written in other languages (except Ada); for associated vulnerabilities see 6.47.

 The pragma Suppress allows an implementation to omit run-time checks.
 A SPARK Analyzer justifies the use of this pragma by verifying that those checks will never fail at run-time.
 See subclause 6.52 Suppression of language-defined run-time checking [MXB].

+The use of these language features is called unsafe programming.

 5.1.7 Access types in SPARK